-Average Mini-Split Installation
+Average Cost for Mini-Split Installation

-- Installing a concrete area for the outdoor condenser, $75–$300.
+- Installing a concrete slab for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.